mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

 ## Conventions

 If you start working with an existing project, look for pointer conventions in place.
-If you design a new code put some conventions in place for which object deletes a pointer, what happens to the ownership of a pointer when it is passed to or returned from a function/object.
+If you design a new code put some conventions in place for objects which delete pointers, and the ownership of pointers when they are passed to or returned from functions/objects.

 For example, in the previous piece of code, we have to decide which object is the owner, i.e., which one needs to outlive others.
 So we `delete` the pointer in that one and leave the rest as observers.